Module and theme fields best practices

-Let’s say you're building an image carousel module which allows you to configure how many slides display at the same time or per "page".
+For example, you're building an image carousel module which allows you to configure how many slides to display at the same time.
 A minimum value of 1 is needed, and without a value, you don't know how to display the image carousel.
-This is a situation where requiring a value, but setting a default value of one or two might make sense.
+This is a situation where requiring a value, but setting a default value of one or two, might make sense.

-Because rich text fields provide more typographical, and personalization controls along with a better ability to target specific ranges of words to apply styling to, we recommend using rich text fields over a combination of text field and font field when possible.
+Because rich text fields provide more typographical control, it's recommended to use rich text fields over a combination of text field and font field when possible.

-A toggle is best used when the field controls a major design/layout change.
-Think: on/off situations, just like a light switch.
-For example, converting the layout of a card in a module from vertical to a horizontal orientation.
+- Set the boolean to a toggle when the field controls a major design or layout option.
+For example, converting the layout of a card from vertical to a horizontal orientation.

-A checkbox is best suited for situations when there are boolean fields that are less drastic in what they affect.
+- Set the boolean to a checkbox when the change is less drastic.
 For example, hiding or showing a publish date for a blog post in a featured blog posts module.